-On April 17, 1972, Jennifer Anne Garner was born.
-She is an American actress.
+On April 17, 1972, Jennifer Anne Garner was born in Houston, Texas.

 In 1990, Jennifer Garner enrolled at Denison University in Granville, Ohio.

-In 1992, Jennifer Garner worked at the Timber Lake Playhouse in Mount Carroll, Illinois.
+In 1992, Jennifer Garner worked at the Timber Lake Playhouse in Mount Carroll, Illinois, where she performed and assisted with set building and ticket sales.

 In the fall semester of 1993, Jennifer Garner studied at the National Theater Institute at the Eugene O'Neill Theater Center in Waterford, Connecticut.